-Activity data are presented in Table 3.88.
-The first figures in brackets in the columns are the amount of meat, while the following persentages with which the amount of meat are multiplied, are representing the following assumptions: It is estimated that from the total meat consumption (beef, pork and poultry) 40% is consumed as pure meat and 60% as processed food.
+Activity data are presented in Table 4.97.
+The first figures in brackets in the columns are the amount of meat, while the following persentages with which the amount of meat is multiplied, are representing the following assumptions: It is estimated that from the total meat consumption (beef, pork and poultry) 40% is consumed as pure meat and 60% as processed food.
 90% of pure meat is fried and 15% of that in barbeques (Anttonen, ETL, 2000).

-Calculated emissions from food and beverages industry are presented in Table 4.95.
+Emissions from food and beverages industry are presented in Table 4.98.

-Table 4.95 Activity data and for commercial and residential meat frying and barbeque.
+Table 4.97 Activity data and for commercial and residential meat frying and barbeque.